Welcome to the Clinical Entrepreneur Programme

-The first Educational Pit Stop will take place on 23 and 24 September 2017 in London.
-The pit stops provide an overview of many key aspects of business and finance.
+The dates for the educational pit stops which provide an overview of many key aspects of business and finance are:

 The Clinical Entrepreneur Launch and Networking Event took place on the 23rd May at the Royal Society of Medicine in London.
 Please see the photo and a selection of quotes.

 The event; speakers and pitches (from 33 mins and 1hr 13 mins) can be viewed here.

 Tony Young – National Clinical Lead for Innovation: “It was wonderful to see so many of our enthusiastic and aspiring Clinical Entrepreneurs at the first educational pit stop.
 The event was supported by key Mentors and Partners who shared their own career journeys, knowledge and experiences, delivering a thought provoking day.
 I am grateful for their support and know that the Clinical Entrepreneurs took away some key learning and are eager to learn more.”

 Rob Chesters – Research and Innovation Unit, NHS England: “It was a privilege to present at the first pit stop and speak to the Clinical Entrepreneurs directly.
 The pit stop brought together a group of brilliant people with some very exciting ideas.”